Joshua-Wilcox/Joshua-Wilcox/README.md

 - 🖥️ Software Engineering undergraduate with experience in Python, Java, C, and SQL
 - 🧮 Strong mathematical background with top grades in Further Mathematics (A*)
 - 💻 Experience with GitHub, containerization, and Agile methodologies
-- 🗣️ Excellent communication and presentation skills
+- 🗣️ Experience with communication and presentation

 ## 📚 Education